The Flag Pole

-Some things you just never forget.
+Some things you just never forget, like the symbolic clanging of the flag pole.
 On this particular day it was a heavy rusty chain pounding against a flag pole.

 I was standing in the empty lot of the state fairgrounds where a carnival atmosphere comes to Oklahoma City every year.